 - Have a fever greater than 99.6°F.

-- Are under investigation for COVID-19 or are ill with a respiratory illness.
+- Have a suspected case of COVID-19 or are ill with a respiratory illness.

 Employer requirements for all construction work